vicenteg/mapr-ansible-roles/README.md

 Please see https://github.com/vicenteg/mapr-singlenode-vagrant/tree/master/playbooks/roles/mapr-aws-bootstrap

+Before starting the installation, you'll need to edit the following variables.
+Note that if the variables do not exist in the file, you can add them.
+You can also add these variables to your playbook invocation using something like `--extra-vars "mykey=myvalue"` where mykey is the variable name below, and the myvalue is what you set.

+Copy `playbooks/roles/mapr-aws-bootstrap/defaults/main.yml` to `playbooks/roles/mapr-aws-bootstrap/vars/main.yml`.
+Variables set in `vars/main.yml` override variable set in `defaults/main.yml`.

+Review `vars/main.yml` - it has comments that will explain what each variable is for.

 Pre-Install - AWS & Vagrant
 ===========================

 1. Create a password for the mapr user.
 You'll use the mapr user to log into MCS.
-Use `openssl passwd -1` and put the hashed password in `playbooks/group_vars/all`.
+Use `openssl passwd -1` and put the hashed password in `playbooks/group_vars/all` in the variable `mapr_user_pw`.
 2. Take a look at the rest of the variables in group_vars/all and override them as needed.
 3. For each subdirectory of `roles`, there is a file `defaults/main.yml` which contains (you guessed it!) defaults for each role.
 It's worth a look at these to provide better, stronger passwords if you desire.